BusyBeeAppDevelopment/BusyBeeAppDevelopment.github.io/README.md

 Bootstrap - is our current single page html for BusyBeeDenver.com

+SchuylerAnkele - is my resume in web language format.

 SNT - is a single page apllication using JQuery.
 It is intended to be deployed on a simple XAMP/LAMP/MAMP Stack and run as local host.
 You could then connect an inexpensive touch screen to create an E-kiosk.
 Email me if you have question on securing this.  schuyler.ankele@gmail.com